 You will raft Class II & III rapids as you wind through the rainforest.
 Waterfalls flank the sides of the river and blue morpho butterflies cross your path.
 The trip will end at a river-side lodge where you will enjoy a tropical lunch and get fitted in harnesses for your Canopy or Zip-line Tour through the jungle.
 You will sail high through the treetops crossing the river below.
 Many times, students’ fears are tested and conquered today as they are encouraged and supported by their travel group.

 This evening is set aside to rest and spend with your homestay family.
 We encourage students to create personal scrapbooks to share with their families that explain their culture and where they live.
 In addition, host families love to learn new card games or board games.
 These are a nice gift idea and also a wonderful way for students to practice their Spanish!
 Dinner and night will be spent at your homestays.

 Day #5 – Service Project & Soccer

-Today is the second and final day for your service project.
+Today is the second and final day of your service project.
 Make sure to eat a filling breakfast of “gallo pinto, huevitos, pan y frutas” before heading out to meet your group and walk to your service project site.
-The second day of service is typically extremely productive as the group understands the goals of the project and are motivated to achieve them!
+The second day of service is typically extremely productive as the group understands the goals of the project and is motivated to achieve them!